 Unlike some towns, Marion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
 Overall, Marion is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Marion who work in sales jobs (14.00%), office and administrative support (11.85%), and food service (7.90%).

-Telecommuters are a relatively large percentage of the workforce: 22.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Marion telecommute to their jobs.
+Overall, about 22.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Marion does not have a public transit system used by locals to get to and from work.